milanpollock/lightroom-classic-plugin/README.md

 | JPEG Quality      | 100%        |
 | ...               | ...         |

-We also process all of our images using [JPEG mini](https://www.jpegmini.com/)
+We also use a Post-Process [JPEG mini](https://www.jpegmini.com/) action on all of our images

 ----